imagej/imagej.github.io/pages/BigStitcher_AutoLoader.md

 dataset.

-![Select the files to include in the dataset.](BigStitcherAutoLoader1.png
-"Select the files to include in the dataset.")
+![Select the files to include in the dataset.](/images/pages/BigStitcherAutoLoader1.png "Select the files to include in the dataset.")"

 You can either **Browse** for files or directories, drag and drop them to the **path**-field or enter a path manually.